amrvignesh/wps3/readme.md

 ## S3 Uploads Offloader
 This plugin offloads all WordPress uploads to an S3-compatible storage service while maintaining proper URL references to serve media directly from S3, dramatically reducing your WordPress server's bandwidth usage.

+### License
+This plugin is licensed under the GNU General Public License v2 or later.
+See the [LICENSE](LICENSE) file for the full license text.

+> **Note**: This project was previously licensed under the MIT License.
+The license was changed to GPL v2 or later to better align with WordPress plugin repository requirements and to ensure compatibility with WordPress core, which is also GPL-licensed.

 ### Primary Benefits
 - **Bandwidth Reduction**: Media files are served directly from S3 to your visitors, not through your WordPress server
 - **Cost Savings**: Significantly reduces hosting bandwidth costs by offloading large media files to S3